mstksg/inCode/copy/entries/fc-statements.md

 does exactly what we want!

 As it turns out, `(>>=)` is actually a lot more powerful than it might seem at first.
-As soon as you add the `(>>=)` combinator to your arsenal...the space of programs you can construct using various `IO a`'s opens up in crazy ways that are difficult to explain in a little aside.
-But anyways, that's not the point!
-Let's move on!
+As soon as you add the `(>>=)` combinator to your arsenal...the space of programs you can construct using various `IO a`'s opens up in crazy ways.
+Just imagine bash with no pipes, and only semicolons!
+If you ever decide to implement some system of first-class statements, and it might be tricky to state/model imperative computations without `(>>=)`.

 For something fun to do in your spare time, can you think about what the type of `(>>=)` has to be?
 What is its type in `getLine >>= putStrLn`?